The HOW Matters, An Accommodation Done Differently

 This is where counselors, learning support teams, and school leaders can have such a meaningful impact.

-We can help educators look at how the student will experience their learning, and their support.
+We can help educators look at how students will experience their learning and their support.
 We can help teams see that MTSS is not just about tiers, data, and interventions.
 It is about creating culture and systems where students are understood from the beginning, embraced, supported thoughtfully, and included meaningfully so they aren’t feeling their capabilities and needs as separate to the system they are apart of.

-After the stress of exam season, it is good to have a win story and it is a reminder that how we do what we do matters.
+After the stress of exam season, as we round out the school year, it is good to have a win story, and it is a reminder that how we do what we do matters.

--Tara Eddy, Founder of Feelings in Motion, Tara Eddy Global Consulting, & What Now Neurodiversity Courses
+-Tara Eddy, Founder of Tara Eddy Global Consulting and Feelings in Motion